microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Add-EntraGroupOwner.md

 ## Description

-the Add-EntraGroupOwner cmdlet adds an owner to a Microsoft Entra ID group.
+the Add-EntraGroupOwner cmdlet Adds an owner to a Microsoft Entra ID group.

 ## Examples